CanYouJustWorkPlease/process_monitor_tool/README.md

   -p  , --path          provide the ABSOLUTE path of the process that you want to launch -i  , --interval      set the interval as an integer or float value as seconds -hg , --hide_gui      hide cli gui
   -sp , --save_path     set the current path for storing the data.
-Use RELATIVE or ABSOLUTE path -rp , --restore_path  restore default path for data storing
+Provide the ABSOLUTE path -rp , --restore_path  restore default path for data storing

 Given that C: is the system drive, here are some examples: